What Does a Dental Hygienist Do Irvine, CA

 Dental hygienists are dental providers who professionally clean teeth and counsel patients about oral hygiene.
 We can help patients maintain a healthy smile and treat various health issues.
 During a routine visit, a patient may see a dentist, a dental assistant, and a dental hygienist.

-Dental hygienist treatment services are available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Dental hygienist treatment services are available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our team of dedicated providers works together to give patients a better bill of dental health.
 With a comprehensive approach to dental health, patients benefit from our thorough treatment plans, which start with routine cleanings and examinations by the dental hygienist.

 Ideal dental health means there should be a partnership between the patient and the care team.
 Our team of dental staff is committed to patient education and proper oral care.
 Call us at (949) 258-9682 to schedule your next cleaning with a dental hygienist.